Modern (political party)

-Modern (Nowoczesna, styled as ".Nowoczesna") was a centrist to centre-right political party in Poland.
+Modern (Nowoczesna, styled as ".Nowoczesna") was a centre-right liberal political party in Poland.

 It was formed in 2015 as "NowoczesnaPL" although it had to change the name to ".Nowoczesna" later that year due to a dispute with the similarly named Modern Poland Foundation.
 Its first president Ryszard Petru served until 2017, when he was succeeded by Katarzyna Lubnauer.
 It first gained seats in the 2015 parliamentary election, and in 2018 it joined the Civic Coalition to participate together in the local elections.
 Szłapka was elected as the president in 2019.
 Modern was a member of the Alliance of Liberals and Democrats for Europe, and it was orientated towards the principles of liberalism, neoliberalism, and classical liberalism.
 It also supported Poland's membership in the European Union.

 History

 The party was founded in late May 2015 as NowoczesnaPL (ModernPL) by economist Ryszard Petru.
 The founding convention was held on 31 May 2015 at which around 6,000 people gathered to participate.
 The chairman presented the program of the party, and besides him, other activists spoke during the convention.
 In August 2015, the party's name was changed to .Modern (.Nowoczesna) due to controversy over its name – there had already been a non-governmental organization called the Modern Poland Foundation.
 Around the same time, the party's new logo was presented, and Kamila Gasiuk-Pihowicz became its spokesperson.
 The party received 7.6% of votes in the 2015 parliamentary election, which resulted in winning 28 seats in the Sejm.

 The party was admitted into the Alliance of Liberals and Democrats for Europe (ALDE) on 4 June 2016.
 From the 2015 election to end of 2016 Nowoczesna had more support in polls than Platforma Obywatelska.
 It has lost it after image problems of Ryszard Petru.
 Katarzyna Lubnauer became the leader of Nowoczesna in November 2017.
 In leader elections at the party congress, Lubnauer received 149 votes and Petru received 140 votes.

 In March 2018, Modern and Civic Platform formed the Civic Coalition electoral alliance to contest the 2018 local elections.
 In May 2018, founder Ryszard Petru left the party.
 In 2019, Modern was running for the European Parliament as part of the European Coalition.
 In June 2019, Modern joined the Civic Platform - Civic Coalition parliamentary group.
 During the 2019 Polish parliamentary elections the party was a member of the Civic Coalition along with the Civic Platform, Polish Initiative and the Greens.
 After these elections, Modern rejoined the Civic Coalition parliamentary group, and Adam Szłapka was elected as president of the party.

 On 24 October 2025, Adam Szłapka informed that Nowoczesna's party convention voted to dissolve the party, with 146 votes for, 8 against, and 3 abstentions.
 The party declared that although it had dissolved itself, it will continue its activity through the Civic Coalition and merged with Civic Platform at the Civic Coalition unification congress.